MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/vs-xbox/configure-your-development-console.md

 ## Get your Partner Center IDs

 To enable sandboxes and Xbox Live services, you will need to obtain several IDs to configure your development kit and your title.
-These can be done with the same process.
 See the section "Get your IDs" in [Xbox Live service configuration](../../../../xbox-live-service-configuration.md#get_ids).